simoncblyth/opticks/examples/README.rst

     on Linux/OptiX 6.5 the spheres are appearing as big boxes but there is no problem with the sphere implementation when used not in an assembly.
     Perhaps problem with the transforms/scaling/bbox ?

+    ISSUE HAS DISAPPEARED

+    Returning to this issue after implementing IntersectSDF to automatically test for such problems find that the problem is no longer happening.

 UseOptiXGeometryOCtx